 Connect with us

-You Can Dream Big, but you Must Stand Firm on the Floor First
+You Can Dream Big, But You Must First Stand Firm on the Ground

 Back

-SmartUp \ Case Studies \ You Can Dream Big, but you Must Stand Firm on the Floor First
+SmartUp \ Case Studies \ You Can Dream Big, But You Must First Stand Firm on the Ground

 Working with Yonathan and SmartUp methodology, we realized that inbound channels must be created in the earliest stages.
 It’s not just to close a deal!
 It’s the fundamentals.

-Opster is offering full coverage for all aspects of the search operation.
-Its solution reduces the time and costs of running Elasticsearch & OpenSearch.
-Among the company’s customers: Bloomberg, Coupa, BMC, LivePerson, Palo Alto, Check Point, Cybereason
+Opster provides full coverage across all aspects of search operations, helping companies reduce the time and cost of running Elasticsearch and OpenSearch.
+Its customers include Bloomberg, Coupa, BMC, LivePerson, Palo Alto, Check Point, and Cybereason.

 Summary: